andyford/grunt-asset-version-json/README.md

 },
 ```

-This example task will rename `assets/css/main.min.css` to `assets/css/main.min.{sha1hash}.css` and update assets reference in `filerevs.json`.
+This example task will rename `assets/css/main.min.css` to `assets/css/main.min.{sha1hash}.css` and update assets reference in `filerevs.json` which would look something like `{ "assets/css/main.min.css": "SOMEHASH" }`;

-## Caveats and Todos
+## Caveats

-Currently a limitation of this plugin is that it does not track hashes for individual files (for example: `{"path/to/file.ext": "somehash"}`) but instead only saves according to the `filetype` property like `{"css": "somehash"}`.
-I will be addressing this soon.

 If the JSON file defined by the `dest` property does not exist, then it will fail.
-Also if the file exists but does not already contain a JavaScript object (at least `{}`), then it will fail.
-I plan to fix this issue as well.
+Also if the file exists but does not already contain a JSON object (at least `{}`), then it will fail.

 ## Options